clackups/qmk_firmware/keyboards/nuphy/air60_v2/ansi/keymaps/clackups_mirrored/README.md

 ## Right-handed input:

-* If you hold down T or U, right Shift, arrows and Del turn into the standard 6-key block (ins-del, home-end, PgUp-PgDn).
+* If you hold down T or U or Backslash, then right Shift, arrows and Del turn into the standard 6-key block (ins-del, home-end, PgUp-PgDn).
 Also, Enter is equivalent to Tab key.

 * Space+Backspace is equivalent to Esc key.